Fragtality/Fenix2GSX/README.md

 - **Request Pushback** - Pushback Phase - Calls the GSX Pushback Service and **removes Ground-Equipment**.
 When Pushback was already called but not started yet, you can use the Switch again to **reopen the Direction Menu**.
 - **Stop / Confirm Pushback** - Pushback Phase - Selects **Menu Option 1** in the GSX Menu, so depending on the current State (and GSX Settings) it will either **Stop Pushback** or **Confirms** the good **Engine-Start**.
 - **Request Deboarding**, after Parking Brake set, Engines off and Beacon off.
 If Automatic Jetway/Stair Operation is enabled, wait for them to be called.
 Only works when automatic Deboarding is disabled.
+- **Skip Turnaround** while you are in the Turnaround Phase.
+You should still prefer to trigger the Departure Phase by importing a new OFP in the EFB!

 <br/><br/><br/>